csudcy/my-will-prime/readme.md

 `My Will Prime` is configured via environment variables.
 The configuration options are:
 * `MWP_HOST` (default: `0.0.0.0`) - The host IP to bind to
 * `MWP_PORT` (default: `8080`) - The post to bind to
+  * When running on Heroku, MWP will automatically use the `PORT` environment variable
 * `MWP_TRIGGER` (default `/mwp`) - The text to prefix most plugin triggers with
 * All the `ac-flask-hipchat` options listed below but prefixed with `MWP_` instead of `AC_`.
 The options you should set are:
   * `MWP_ADDON_KEY` - The key for this addon